vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 --- a/AttenuatorVST2.xcodeproj/project.pbxproj
 +++ b/AttenuatorVST2.xcodeproj/project.pbxproj
 @@ -170,8 +170,8 @@
          );
          name = AttenuatorVST2;
          productName = AttenuatorVST2;
 -        productReference = 808BBC7D2431F41F0053814A /* AttenuatorVST2.framework */;
 -        productType = "com.apple.product-type.framework";
 +        productReference = 808BBC7D2431F41F0053814A /* AttenuatorVST2.vst */;
 +        productType = "com.apple.product-type.bundle";
       };
       808BBC8C2431F46A0053814A /* AttenuatorVST2UI */ = {
          isa = PBXNativeTarget;

 ```

-After reopening Xcode project the icon of AttenuatorVST2 product will be changed to another one.
+After reopening Xcode project the icon of AttenuatorVST2 product will be changed to one which represents bundle.

 ![AttenuatorVST2 framework converted to bundle](03-updated-product-type.png)

-Before trying out plug-in in VST Host we need to update Run configuration of the **AttenuatorVST2** framework build schema so that Xcode should ask us every time which application to launch.
+Before trying out plug-in in VST Host we need to update **Run** configuration of the **AttenuatorVST2** bundle build schema in the way so that Xcode should ask us every time which application to launch.

 ![Updating Run configuration of the AttenuatorVST2 framework](03-updated-build-schema.png)